ngcurrier/ProteusCFD/README.md

      There is also a run script in the ./tools directory to modify should you need parallel job scripts.

-  4) Use ./recomp.x <casename> tool to recompose the parallel geometry and solution to .vtk binary files.
+  4) Use urecomp.x <casename -- e.g. test> tool to recompose the parallel geometry and solution to .vtk binary files.
      VTK legacy files are the only supported output at this time.

   5) Use paraview or visit (or any other VTK capable visualization tool) to view and query results.